 The Pharmacist's Role on the Patient Care Team

-The UW Hospital and Clinics physical environment was designed to incorporate clinical pharmacists on the nursing units as patient care team participants.
+The UW Hospitals and Clinics physical environment was designed to incorporate clinical pharmacists on the nursing units as patient care team participants.

 - Each inpatient unit has a pharmacist dedicated to performing patient care activities each day